Let’s start at the beginning, tell us about the first time you tried Coapt. For example, where were you, who were you with, what was it like, etc.?

 Plug yourself!
 What are you most proud of this year?
 Any milestones in your life?
 Any thing else that you’re eager to shout from the rooftops?

-The thing that I am the most proud of is my family.
+The thing that I am the proudest of is my family.
 My wife and I have a great relationship and it continues to get better.
-After all the things we have been through I can’t imagine her not a my side.
-My children have learned to adapt to all the changes in our life together and they make me prouder each and everyday.
-We continue to take the good with the bad and look forward to what is next each and everyday.
+After all the things we have been through I can’t imagine her not on my side.
+My children have learned to adapt to all the changes in our life together and they make me prouder each and every day.
+We continue to take the good with the bad and look forward to what is next, each and every day.

 What’s next for you – do you have any big or small goals on the horizon?